''We just wanted to write and say thank you so much for a fantastic trip to SW Turkey. After years of birding in the UK,

 click here for a pdf version of this destination write-up - easier to print - no photos

 Turkey is rated as one of the most exciting birdwatching destinations in the Western Palearctic, yet it is still relatively unexplored.
 The main reason for this is the sheer size of the country.
-As a consequence, unlike in other hot spots such as Spain, we are not likely to bump into any other birdwatchers.
+As a consequence we are not likely to bump into any other birdwatchers.

-Famous for its rich culture, ancient ruins, good food, friendly people, reliable climate and golden beaches, southern Turkey can offer you all of these and more.
-White-throated Robin, Kruper's Nuthatch, Dalmatian Pelican, Red-fronted Serin, Collared Pratincole, Masked Shrike, Cinereous Bunting, Cretzschmar's Bunting, Eleonora's Falcon, Spur-winged Plover, Smyrna Kingfisher, Finsch’s Wheatear, Eastern Bonelli’s Warbler and Ruppell's Warbler are among the many exciting birds present in this area at the time of our visit.
-Add to these, the recently rediscovered Brown Fish Owls near Antalya and you have the ingredients for a truly outstanding birdwatching holiday.
+Famous for its rich culture, ancient ruins, good food, friendly people, reliable climate and golden beaches, SW Turkey can offer you all of these and more.
+White-throated Robin, Kruper's Nuthatch, Dalmatian Pelican, Red-fronted Serin, Collared Pratincole, Masked Shrike, Cinereous Bunting, Cretzschmar's Bunting, Eleonora's Falcon, Spur-winged Plover, Smyrna Kingfisher, Caucasian Shore Lark, Finsch’s Wheatear, Snow Finch and Ruppell's Warbler are among the many exciting birds present in this area at the time of our visit.
+Add to these the recently rediscovered Brown Fish Owls near Antalya and you have the ingredients for a truly outstanding birdwatching holiday.

-We will fly to Antalya, and our first hotel, at Manavgat, is just a short drive away.
+We will fly to Antalya, and our first hotel is just a short drive away.
 From here we will look for the fish owl, before moving on to Koycegiz, where we will spend four nights.
-From Koycegiz we will visit a variety of wetland and mountain sites, including the Dalyan Delta.
-On day seven we will drive to Pamukkale, visiting the famous travertines as well as searching for Cinereous Bunting and Finsch’s Wheatear.
+From Koycegiz we will explore a variety of wetland and mountain sites, including the Dalyan Delta.
+On day seven we will drive to Pamukkale, visiting the famous travertine pools as well as searching for Cinereous Bunting and Finsch’s Wheatear.
 Finally, we will drive to Bafa, our base for the last three nights, birding at Lake Karine and Bafa Golu, as well as allowing time to visit Ephesus.

 We arrive in Antalya in the afternoon and drive straight to our hotel.
-The next morning we will make an early start to look for the spectacular Brown Fish-owl.
-This bird had mythical status in the Western Palearctic, until recently when it was discovered that several pairs were thriving in flooded canyons north of Antalya.
+The next morning we will make an early start to look for the spectacular Brown Fish Owl.
+Until recently this bird had mythical status in the Western Palearctic.
+Then it was discovered that several pairs were thriving in flooded canyons north-east of Antalya.
 We will take our own boat to one such site, at Green Canyon, where we have an excellent chance of seeing them at their daytime roosts.

 THE DALYAN DELTA